 Final Thoughts on Where to Stay in Oahu

-And if you really want to get to know this laidback island, then you need to get out of the main areas and out among the locals.
-That will give you not only a more authentic view of Oahu, but pictures and memories that few travelers ever get!
+And if you really want to get to know this gorgeous laidback island of Oahu, then you need to get out of the main areas and out among the locals.
+That will give you not only a more authentic view of Oahu but pictures and memories that few travelers ever get!